ErSoul/update-linux-torrents/README.md

 `update-distros.sh -d debian,kali`

+## NOTIFY ON ERROR

+If for some reason the script can't fetch from the official download sites, you can send a notification through the [ntfy.sh]() service.

+The topic might be setted from args, or by setting the environment variable **NTFY_TOPIC**.

+`update-distros.sh -n $MY_TOPIC`

 ## NON-POSIX COMPLIANT

 The `declare -F` statement at the end of the `main` function is only available for BASH.